ngxs/store/docs/concepts/event.md

 ```

 And the rest is magic!
 You can also dispatch multiple events at the same
-time by passing an array of actions like:
+time by passing an array of events like:

 ```javascript
 this.ngxs.dispatch([